 ■ Checklist for Hemlock Treatment Projects (updated 3/14/18) -- This document lists the supplies and equipment needed to conduct hemlock treatment projects on public lands (including USFS and DNR) and private property.

-■ Chemical Calculator (updated 4/15/18) -- This tool can be used to estimate the amount and cost of chemical needed for a hemlock treatment project.
+■ CHEMICAL CALCULATOR (updated 9/9/20) -- This tool can be used to estimate the amount and cost of chemical needed for a hemlock treatment project.
 After the Instructions tab, it contains sheets for Imidacloprid 75 WSP, Imidacloprid 2F/2L, Imidacloprid CoreTect, Safari 20 SG, and a few other chemicals/formulations.
 A new Summary page has been added as the last tab containing a chart of the DIY cost to treat individual trees in each size range with each chemical.
 It is an Excel spreadsheet that you should download to your own computer instead of trying to use it on line.

 ■ Project Details Template for Hemlock Treatment Projects (updated 3/2/17) -- Whenever you are planning a hemlock treatment project involving volunteers, you should use this template to communicate information regarding logistics, preparation, and conduct of the project.
 This is a Word document that you can download and customize as needed.

 ■ Project Leader Instructions for Hemlock Treatment Projects (updated 1/10/17) -- This document covers project planning and preparation, personal and environmental safety, and conduct of hemlock treatment projects.